Posted on

 • Dry skin brushing: this amplifies your circulation by stimulating your skin and your lymphatic system.

-• Practice deep breathing exercises: deep breathing can enhance the natural drainage of your respiratory system and promote relaxation.
+• Practice deep breathing exercises: They can enhance the natural drainage of your respiratory system and promote relaxation.

 • Avoid exposure to pollutants: minimize exposure to environmental toxins and pollutants that can burden your natural drainage pathways.
 Bioenergetic testing can help identify the specific toxins that may be blocking your energetic connections between organ systems.